brianscherner/fly-fishing-journal/research-and-planning-log.md

 * 2:45pm - 4:00pm: Worked on styling for app header, trips list, and trip details page.

+#### Thursday, 5/23/24

+* 9:45am - 11:00am: Continued adding styling to application.

 <!-- NOTES:

 Conditionally render trips by having a toggle feature.

+Can have a toggle button that uses filter method to filter by type and passes in the filtered list.

+Can also possibly have toggle feature inside the trips list component and just render different trips by type when clicked.

 Consider adding unique ID's to each trip